mctinker/Map-Tasker/README.md

 ### 5
 **AI Support**

 Ai analysis is available through the GUI only.
 You can run an analysis using a single Project, Profile or Task only.
-Support is available for server-based OpenAi (ChatGPT) and local-based Llama models.
+Support is available for server-based OpenAi (ChatGPT), Gemini, and Anthropic, as well as local-based Llama models.

 Llama based models are supported via [Ollama](https://ollama.com/), which you must manually download, install and run it once to set up the server on your desktop.
+MapTasker will dynamically load the Llama models for you if not already loaded.

+The supporting AI modules are not installed by default when MapTasker is installed.
+Instead, they are dynamically installed upon first-use of the specific AI request.
+In this way, if you do not plan to use AI, then you do not incur the overhead.

 ### 6
-**Optional Addons:**
+**Optional Inline Videos:**
 'ffmpeg' version 8 or highler can optionally be installed to make embedded YouTube videos clickable and to display them in a separate video-player window from within the Map view.
 Other videos, such as those stored on Dropbox as 'mp4' files, are not affected and will display as a clickable hot-link.

 The direct playing of YouTube videos is not supported on Windows due to a dependency issue.
 Therefore, 'ffmpeg' is not required for Windows users.